ajcanepa/Hominin_skeletal_part_abundances/Unsupervised/twoNotes.md

 7) outlier inside fold
 8) metrics / best for grid search
 9) save and applie best models with SH -> table

+Further the grid search shoud be maximizing the silhouette score and / or accuracy.

+I have a dataset for which I can group into 4 and subgroup them into 9.
+What is the best way of using accuracy or F1 score for k between 1 and 9.